 I uploaded an ArcGIS Layer (.lyr) file for the symbology of my vector dataset but it is not working?

 The CLC+ CORE system only recognizes and supports the following legend/symbology files: QGIS layer style file (.qml) or SLD (Styled Layer Descriptor) file (.sld).
-Text files and ArcGIS Layer Files (.lyr) are not supported.
+Text files and ArcGIS Layer Files (.lyr) are NOT supported.

 Which raster and vector file formats are supported by CLC+ Core to ingest data?